tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "permStatusReady"
 	Member "preflight"
 	Member "print"
-		Security Priviledged for Method, Have a list of allowed Events Member "printex"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "printex"
 	Member "printSeps"
-		Security Priviledged for Method, Have a list of allowed Events Member "printSepsWithParams"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "printSepsWithParams"
 	Member "printWithParams"
 	Member "producer"
-		Security Priviledged for Setter, Have a list of allowed Events Member "removeDataObject"
+		Security Priviledged for Setter - (property?)
+	Member "removeDataObject"
-		Security Priviledged for Method, Have a list of allowed Events Member "removeField"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "removeField"
-		Security Priviledged for Method, Have a list of allowed Events Member "removeIcon"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "removeIcon"
-		Security Priviledged for Method, Have a list of allowed Events Member "removeLinks"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "removeLinks"
-		Security Priviledged for Method, Have a list of allowed Events Member "removePreflightAuditTrail"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "removePreflightAuditTrail"
 	Member "removeRequirement"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "removeScript"
-		Security Priviledged for Method, Have a list of allowed Events Member "removeTemplate"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "removeTemplate"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "removeThumbnails"
-		Security Priviledged for Method, Have a list of allowed Events Member "removeWeblinks"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "removeWeblinks"
-		Security Priviledged for Method, Have a list of allowed Events Member "replacePages"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "replacePages"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "requestPermission"
 	Member "requiresFullSave"
 	Member "resetForm"
-		Security Priviledged for Method, Have a list of allowed Events Member "rightsManagement"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "rightsManagement"
 	Member "SAPCheckFields"
 	Member "SAPDisableLogging"